-Potatoes were introduced into the United States in 1719 from stock brought from Ireland and grown in Londonderry, New Hampshire.
-Today, the United States produces more than 420 million hundredweight (cwt) of potatoes annually on 1.1 million acres with an approximate value of $3 billion.
-Pennsylvania produces approximately 2.7 million cwt on 11,000 acres each year, generating approximately $27 million in gross receipts.
-Pennsylvania potatoes supply both the processing (primarily for potato chips) and fresh (or tablestock) markets.
+Potatoes were introduced into the United States in 1719 from stock brought from Ireland and were first grown in New Hampshire.
+Today, the United States produces more than 420 million hundredweight (cwt) of potatoes annually on around 1.1 million acres with an approximate value of $3.5-4.0 billion.
+The northeastern states combine for around 100,000 acres each year; Pennsylvania potatoes supply both the processing (primarily for potato chips) and fresh (or table-stock) markets.

 |Dark Red Norland||red||white|